ParadauxIO/ComputerScienceFriendlyCornerPages/docs/java/fundamentals/the-main-method.md

 You have come across one method already, the "main" method.

 ## The Main Method

 The main() method is called the entry point of the programme.
 When you run your programme what you're doing is calling the main method.
-If you provide command-line arguments they will be passed (space-seperated) as the String[] referred to as args.
+If you provide command-line arguments they will be passed (space-separated) as the String[] referred to as "args."

 ```java
 public static void main() {